MDC Technology Policy

 To establish a basis of understanding with regard to technology at Post Oak, there are certain rules and expectations that are in place universally within the community.

-- Students may not harass anyone via email, on the Web, by phone call, text message, or voicemail.
+- Students may not harass anyone via email, online including social media, on mobile apps, by phone call, text message, or voicemail.

 - Not all online information is in the public domain; students may not violate intellectual property rights.